Pokémon: General concept

 The Pokémon franchise takes place in a shared universe in which humans co-exist with creatures known as Pokémon.
-The original pair of games contain 151 Pokémon species, with new ones being added in subsequent games; as of January 2024, 1,025 Pokémon species have been introduced.
+The original pair of games feature 151 Pokémon species, with new ones being added in subsequent games; as of early 2026, 1,025 Pokémon species have been introduced.
 (Note: This count excludes Mega Evolutions, Dynamax, Gigantamax, regional variants, and other forms.
 These are not considered separate species of Pokémon, but variations of existing ones.)
 Most Pokémon are based on real-life animals or mythical creatures from folklore.
-For example, Pikachu are a yellow, mouse-like species with tails shaped as lightning bolts, able to blast powerful electric jolts through the air.
+For example, Pikachu are a yellow, mouse-like species with tails shaped as lightning bolts, able to blast powerful electric charges through the air.

+Poké Balls are used to capture Pokémon.

 The player character takes the role of a Pokémon Trainer.
-The Trainer has three primary goals: travel and explore the Pokémon world; discover and catch a specimen of each Pokémon species in order to complete their Pokédex; and train a team of Pokémon and have them engage in battles.
+The Trainer has three primary aims: travel and explore the Pokémon world; discover and catch a specimen of each Pokémon species in order to complete their Pokédex; and train a team of Pokémon and have them engage in battles.
 Most Pokémon can be caught with spherical devices known as Poké Balls.
 Once the opposing Pokémon is sufficiently weakened, the Trainer throws the Poké Ball against the Pokémon, which is then transformed into a form of energy and transported into the device.
 If the catch is successful, the Pokémon is tamed and under the Trainer's command from then on.
 If the Poké Ball is thrown again, the Pokémon re-materializes into its original state.
 The Trainer's Pokémon can engage in battles against opposing Pokémon, including those in the wild or owned by other Trainers.
 Because the franchise is aimed at children, these battles are never presented as overtly violent and contain no blood or gore.
 (Note: Attributed to multiple references:) Pokémon never die in battle – they faint upon being defeated, and can then be rejuvenated at a Pokémon Center.
 (Note: Attributed to multiple references:)

-When a Pokémon wins a battle, it gains experience points.
-After gaining a certain amount of them, the Pokémon levels up, and its statistics rise.
-As its level increases, the Pokémon learns new offensive and defensive moves to use in battle.
-Furthermore, many species can undergo a form of spontaneous metamorphosis called Pokémon evolution, and transform into stronger forms.
-Most Pokémon will evolve at a certain level, while others evolve through different means, such as exposure to a certain item or trading with another trainer.